Aparajita-K/CoALa/README.md

 *Data*:  A list object containing *M* data matrices representing *M* different omic data types measured in a set of *n* samples.
 For each matrix, the rows represent samples, and the columns represent genomic features.
-The matrices in the list can have variable numbe of columns(features), but all must have the same number of *n* rows(samples).
+The matrices in the list can have variable number of columns(features), but all must have the same number of *n* rows(samples).

 *K*: The number of clusters in the data set.